amirali511/HelliWM/README.md

 ## Simple explanation
 HelliWM is a window manager built using c and xcb library, but with better options and better code and being customizable.

-## Important note before we continue
-The awk parser is currently unmaintained and it won't work properly, so edit the config.h header file yourself.

-You can use the config.h file from the git repo.

 ## Install Dependencies
 The dependencies used in the project are `xcb` and `xcb_cursor` as can be seen in the `meson.build` file.